CharlieS540/MS1-Junior-Club/README.md

 #### As a new customer:

 * I would like to find out what the club is about.
-* I wish to know how to sign up.
+* I wish to know how to join the group.
 * I would like to know how much it costs and when the session are.
 * I would like to read customer reviews or testimonials.